Bái Đính Pagoda: Old temple

 The original Bái Đính pagoda is located in the foothills some 800 meters from the new temple.
 Ascending a series of over 300 stone steps, the path passes under an ornamental gate to reach the entrance.
 The temple itself is located in a series of small caves on the mountainside.
 Along with Buddhist deities, natural spirits of the mountains are also venerated.

 Bái Đính Pagoda festival

 Bái Đính pagoda hosts a large festival on the sixth day of the first lunar month drawing huge crowds.
 Buddhist rites are performed in the New Temple in conjunction with traditional rituals from the Old Temple.

 Records of Vietnam

 The temple covers an area of 539ha, including 27ha ancient pagoda area, 80ha new pagoda area.
 Bái Đính is holding many records of Vietnam, Southeast Asia, or even Asia.
-For example, it features the largest bronze bell in Vietnam, the tallest stupa and longest Arhat corridor in Asia.
-Looking at the height of 100m, the panorama of the pagoda is taken into view with incredible beauty.
+These include the largest bronze bell in Vietnam, a corridor featuring 500 Arhat statues, the tallest Buddhist stupa in Asia, and one of the largest Buddhist temple complexes in Vietnam.